hbguden/Beerpong_sim/README.md

 The base case for next_state is a np.array with length of 10

-It is solved when you have a total reward of 168
+It is solved when you have a total reward of 165 (168.3 is max)

 For more documentation, read in the individual files (start with beerpong_bot.py)